 Since there is an urgent need to determine the effects of farmland abandonment and landscape context on communities over a wide range of spatial scales (Cozzi et al. 2008), we believe that our study on macro-moths in the Peneda range provides useful and timely scientific evidence on the benefits, requirements and limitations of the rewilding approach for marginal land, such as mountainous areas and High Nature Value farmland within Europe.
 We hope that the approach of Controlled Rewilding here proposed, may help design an effective conservation policy regarding the European farmland abandonment process.
 We here call for more research into how optimal configurations of rewilded land on abandoned farmland would look like.
 We also call to develop regional goals for biodiversity on land characterised by a high degree of farmland abandonment.
 Although it is clear that a universal approach to provide habitat heterogeneity at multiple spatial scales is the key to deliver and sustain the required biodiversity, we may need different types of heterogeneity in different places and regions.

-Acknowledgements: We are immensely grateful to Martin Corley, who provided lots of help and advice with the identification of the numerous samples.
-We also thank Henrique Pereira, the Theoretical Ecology and Biodiversity Change Group, Eduardo Marabuto, Anabela Moedas and Pedro Alarcão for their support throughout.
-The Fundação para a Ciência e a Technologia provided financial support (postdoc grant SFRH/BPD/74393/2010), and both the Peneda-Gerês National Park and the Instituto da Conservação da Natureza e da Biodiversidade allowed us to carry out the fieldwork.
+Acknowledgements: I am immensely grateful to Martin Corley, who provided lots of help and advice with the identification of the numerous samples.
+I also thank Henrique Pereira, Laetitia Navarro, the Theoretical Ecology and Biodiversity Change Group, Eduardo Marabuto, Anabela Moedas and Pedro Alarcão for their help and support throughout.
+The Fundação para a Ciência e a Technologia provided financial support (postdoc grant SFRH/BPD/74393/2010), and both the Peneda-Gerês National Park and the Instituto da Conservação da Natureza e da Biodiversidade allowed carrying out the fieldwork.

 References